AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.2.9.
+This version of PHPlot has been tested with PHP-5.3.1 and PHP-5.2.12 on Linux, and with PHP-5.3.1 on Windows/XP.
 PHP4 is no longer supported.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the